![]() |

 ![]() Saint Louis Unix Users GroupThe Saint Louis Unix Users Group (SLUUG) is an IRS 501c(6) designated not-for-profit professional association dedicated to education and communication among computer users.
 SLUUG members include many Linux and UNIX professionals, Networking experts, System experts, hobbyists, and students.
 Also, many who are interested in Unix, Unix-like Operating Systems, Linux, BSD and other Free Open Source Software (FOSS) applications, products, projects and services.
 We have met continuously since we incorporated in July 1992.
 All of our meetings are free and open to the public.
 There is no individual membership fee.
 Monthly Technical PresentationsConnection instructions will first be sent to our mailing lists and then linked here .
 We will open the remote session at about 6:00 PM, Central Time, so that you can join early to test your microphone, screen sharing and video camera .
 Then we start at 6:30 PM with our BASE introductory level session ( often focused on personal computing ); which may include either amazing graphical packages, blinking lights, command line wonders, demonstrations of useful applications, displays of newly discovered web sites, major resolution of long standing anomalies, quantum discoveries, smoke and mirrors, superb tutorials, or shifts in both time and space.
 Sometime after 7:00 PM we attempt a quick welcome, introductions, announcements, current events of interest, and a general CALL FOR HELP (Questions and Answers) segment.
 Sometime after 7:15 PM, we may take a short break before our MAIN topic ( often focused on enterprise computing ), Where!

-When!Wednesday, February 12th, 2025From 6:30PM till 9:00PM Central Standard Time (CST) UTC-05We will open the remote session at about 6:00 PM CST, so that you can join early to test your microphone, screen and video sharing.Next scheduled meeting dates
+When!Wednesday, March 27th, 2025From 6:30PM till 9:00PM Central Daylight Time (CDT) UTC-05We will open the remote session at about 6:00 PM CDT, so that you can join early to test your microphone, screen and video sharing.Next scheduled meeting dates